What’s the Best Siding for Your Boston Home? 4 Tips to Guide Your Choice

 1. Clapboards Always Look Good

 Traditional wood clapboards have been the siding of choice in Boston since Paul Revere built his place in the North End.
 The clean, horizontal lines work well with traditional home styles and blend easily in historic neighborhoods.
-They also hold up great in a Paul Revere Housenor’easter, since — unlike shingles and shakes — there are fewer places where they can curl up and be carried away by the wind.
+They also hold up great in a nor’easter, since — unlike shingles and shakes — there are fewer places where they can curl up and be carried away by the wind.
 Modern Hardie Boards come in any color you can imagine, and they hold up far better than traditional wood when it comes to weathering tough Massachusetts winters.

 2. Consider Maintenance